dipterix/rpyANTs/README.md

 <img src="man/figures/README-s3-generic-showcase-1.png" width="100%" />

-Notice the operator generics are still under implementation.
-Some classes/objects are still not supported.
+Although the operator generics have been implemented for common classes such as `ANTsImage` and `ANTsTransform`.
+Many are still under development and not supported.
 In this case, you might want to use the following workaround methods.
 You are more than welcome to post a wish-list or issue ticket to the [`Github` repository](https://github.com/dipterix/rpyANTs/issues)

 Alternative version 1: call operators directly